timbre-conference/timbre2026/content/social-activities/index.md

 projects: []
 ---

-We have made arrangements for a conference dinner at Rumi Restaurant -- https://www.restaurantrumi.com/?lang=en, on Friday July 3d, at 7:30 pm.
+We have made arrangements for a conference dinner at <a href="https://www.restaurantrumi.com/?lang=en">Rumi Restaurant</a>, on Friday July 3d, at 7:30 pm.

 The cost of the dinner is CAD $55, plus taxes, tips, and beverages (in addition to Moroccan tea, which is included).
 Please note: This dinner is not included in the conference registration fees.
 Each participant will be responsible for paying for their own meal at the restaurant.